greglobinski/gatsby-starter-hero-blog/README.md

 * [Setup Algolia account for your GatsbyJS blog](https://dev.greglobinski.com/setup-algolia-account/)
 * More articles soon at [Front-end web development with Greg](https://dev.greglobinski.com/gatsby-starter-hero-blog/)

+## Windows users

+You should take a look at this: [Gatsby on Windows](https://www.gatsbyjs.org/docs/gatsby-on-windows/)

 ## Authors

 * Greg Lobinski [@greglobinski](https://github.com/greglobinski)